 University of Washington Tacoma also offers job-ready programs in the following areas: finance and insurance, healthcare, education, business and professional services, and urban clean water technology.
 Undergraduate and graduate degree programs are available, as well as professional certificates.

 Internship and Recruiting Opportunities

 University of Washington Tacoma (UWT) offers competitive paid internship programs that help your company find and develop the right team.
 Every year, more than 150 students in computer science, IT, cybersecurity, and other technical areas seek internships and capstone project opportunities at local businesses.
-Local businesses can also use UWT’s Innovation Lab to collaborate with students, faculty, and other entrepreneurs on business ideas and ventures.
+Local businesses can also use the university’s Virtual Analytics Innovation Lab to collaborate with students, faculty, and other entrepreneurs on business ideas and ventures.

 Graduate Tacoma is a partnership movement of 268 community organizations that believe in the potential of every child, regardless of background.
 Tacoma Public Schools is the 3rd largest school district in Washington with 30 preschools, 35 elementary schools, 4 early learning centers, 11 middle schools, 5 comprehensive high schools, 5 non-traditional high schools, 19 innovative schools, and 13 technology-focused schools.
 This community-led effort is indicative of Tacoma’s collaborative spirt and has achieved one of the top public school graduation rates in the country, at greater than 89-percent.